 Some think the fragrant cane (kaneh bosm) was cannabis, mistranslated in modern bibles as calamus, and that it was also the incense burned in ancient times.

-In The Crown, Nathan is also mentioned as an annointer of Solomon by the archbishop, who seems to see a change in Elizabeth after she is annointed.
-Nathan was also a prophet to King David, who wore a robe of linen when he danced and howled.
+In The Crown, Nathan is also mentioned as an anointer of Solomon by the archbishop, who seems to see a change in Elizabeth after she is anointed.
+Nathan was a court prophet to Solomon's father King David, who wore a robe of linen when he danced and howled.

 "Who wants transparency when you can have magic?" says King Edward the Abdicator in The Crown.
-"Put her in a robe and annoint her with oil, and what do you have?
+"Put her in a robe and anoint her with oil, and what do you have?
 A goddess."

-Both Queen Elizabeth and her husband are related to Queen Victoria, whose physician prescribed cannabis for menstrual cramps.
+Both Queen Elizabeth and her husband are related to Queen Victoria, who may have been prescribed cannabis for menstrual cramps.
 The Royal Family is known to take kava, a plant with psychedelic properties, on their South Sea visits.